mbarbin/provider/doc/docs/tutorials/provider-explicit/README.md

 let id (module A : Id) (x : A.t) = A.id x
 ```

-We called this tutorial *handler-explicit* in reference to this.
-In the pattern we present here, functions take an additional *handler* argument to achieve a similar type-class style parametrization.
+We called this tutorial *provider-explicit* in reference to this.
+In the pattern we present here, functions take an additional *provider* argument to achieve a similar type-class style parametrization.

 In a nutshell: